vecnehladny/ubersicht-ios-clock-upnext-weather/README.md

 brew install ical-buddy
 ```
 2. Account at [OpenWeather](https://openweathermap.org) and also API key
+3. Set up an interaction shortcut in Übersicht Preferences, so you can scroll in widgets

 ## Customization
 You can do some basic customizations in the each of the widgets files.
 There is a description so feel free to play around.
 Or just dig into the files and come up with something of your own.